 10. Forget “time spent” on the intranet.

-An effective internal communication strategy doesn’t rely on people being online at all times, which is why monitoring time spent on the intranet doesn’t serve as a good benchmark for performance.
+Having effective internal communication tools doesn’t rely on people being online at all times, which is why monitoring time spent on the intranet doesn’t serve as a good benchmark for performance.
 The whole point of an intranet is to streamline business processes and make life easier.
 This means there will be many times when people will log-in, get what they need, and leave.

 11. Focus on your company’s success.